PhilipClarke1/CMS395-Fall2023/README.md

 The **target users** for Fortfight are **casual gamers of all ages** who enjoy simple yet entertaining 2D games.
 The game is designed to be accessible to both **beginners and experienced gamers**.

 Fortfight takes place in a colorful and imaginative world filled with **exotic fighting grounds** where battles take place.
-Players choose their character and battle it out against **AI-controlled opponents** within these fantastical battle grounds.
+Players control their character and battle it out against **AI-controlled opponents** within these fantastical battle grounds.

 The main rule of Fortfight is to **defeat your opponent before they defeat you**.
-Players use a combination of **punches, kicks, and special moves** to reduce their opponent's health points to zero.
+Players use a combination of **attacks and special moves** to reduce their opponent's health points to zero.
 The last player standing wins the round.

 **Controls**:
 - Player movement: Arrow keys or WASD for character movement